nutteloost/simple-swipe-card/README.md

 Individual cards within the Simple Swipe Card can be conditionally shown or hidden using visibility conditions.
 Multiple conditions use AND logic (all must be true).

+> [!IMPORTANT]
-> ⚠ **Important**: Visibility conditions are added to individual cards within your Simple Swipe Card configuration, not to the Simple Swipe Card configuration itself.
+> Visibility conditions are added to individual cards within your Simple Swipe Card configuration, not to the Simple Swipe Card configuration itself.

 ## Customizing with Theme Variables